seahsongli/cv-application/README.md

 # cv-application
-CV-application delpolyed at this link: https://cv-application-flame.vercel.app/
+CV-application deployed at this link: https://cv-application-flame.vercel.app/